TheoBinar/PostGraphileTest/README.md

 # Project Mgmt App

-Project management app from my [GraphQL crash course](https://youtu.be/BcLNfwF04Kw) on YouTube
+Project management app from Traversy Media Course [GraphQL crash course](https://youtu.be/BcLNfwF04Kw) on YouTube.
+Updated to use with PostgreSQL and PostGraphile.

 ## Usage